mit-orcd/orcd-docs-edit/docs/running-jobs/best-practices.md

 - Request enough host (system) memory for your GPU job, but no more than you need.

-    !!! note "Host memory per GPU for deep learning applications" A good starting point is about 1.5–2× the GPU memory per GPU.
+    !!! note "Host memory per GPU for deep learning applications" Small-batch on-GPU training can run fine with less than the GPU memory, but the safe default is host RAM ≥ GPU memory.
+A good starting point is about 1.5–2× the GPU memory per GPU.
 In the `mit_normal_gpu` partition, each L40S node has 1 TB of RAM (256 GB per GPU) and each H200 node has 2 TB (256 GB per GPU).
 For an L40S, it is best to request 2 × 48 GB = 96 GB per GPU, up to the 256 GB available per GPU.
 For an H200, 2 × 144 GB = 288 GB exceeds the 256 GB available per GPU, so it is best to request 256 GB per H200.
 Use `--mem-per-gpu` to scale memory with the number of GPUs and stay within the node's limit.

 ??? note "Host memory is used for the following"